aws-powertools/powertools-lambda-python/docs/core/logger.md

 !!! danger "This can have unintended side effects if you use Layers"
 	Lambda Layers code is imported before the Lambda handler.

-	This means that `clear_custom_keys=True` will instruct Logger to remove any keys previously added before Lambda handler execution proceeds.
+	This means that `remove_custom_keys=True` will instruct Logger to remove any keys previously added before Lambda handler execution proceeds.

 	You can either avoid running any code as part of Lambda Layers global scope, or override keys with their latest value as part of handler's execution.